e-gaulue/spacemonger1/README.md

 * OneProgramData: Show ProgramData only once.
 So no dupes in C:\Users\All Users\.
 * SanitizeFilenames: Remove filenames, but keep extensions when possible.
 Exception for the "Trash" filename.
 Be careful: we hope there is no secrets in users directory names or filename extensions like ".mypasswordis123456" or ".IHateMyBoss".
 * SetDensityTo3: If you only run SpaceMonger through a "virtual" account (Service or Task Scheduler) it may have different settings.
+Branches:
+* AutoScanC: Autostart a scan on "C:" on startup

 ## Project status